-During our journey in CityGreens, we have met many a Consultants, Competitors, Collaborators, Govt.
+During our journey in CityGreens, we have met many Consultants, Competitors, Collaborators, Govt.
 Dignitaries, Investors, Entrepreneurs, Aspirants, and so forth.
 These encounters have helped us develop deep insights into the industry.
 It will not be an understatement to say that the Vertical Farming industry in India is still in its infancy.
-The way this industry shapes up will depend upon a lot of factors, primarily being the establishment of a few successful commercial models at a scale that can help the fence sitters to make an informed leap of faith.
+The way this industry shapes up will depend upon a lot of factors, primarily being the establishment of a few successful commercial models at a scale that can help the fence-sitters to make an informed leap of faith.

 In this series starting today, we will share with you a few insights (specific to Indian context) that we have gained over time.
 These insights are based on our understanding and the inferences we have drawn.
 These may not be directly applicable in your specific set of circumstances.
-However, we do hope that these will help you think more in-depth about the issues that you may face in your journey of Urban Growing.
+However, we do hope that these will help you think more in-depth about the issues that you may face in your journey of Urban Farming.

 The first insight that we will cover today is the one that we have observed most commonly and has the potential to inflict the maximum damage on the success potential of a farm.